Buying or selling a home in Cedar Park?

-With a little planning ahead of time, buying a home isn't all that difficult, but the event is stressful for a lot of people.
+With a little planning ahead of time, purchasing a home isn't very complex, but the event can be stressful for a lot of people.

-Below are my nine steps to buying a home.
+Here are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm happy to address any questions you have regarding this information.
+Should you have questions about any of this information or if you're ready to get started, simply contact me here or e-mail me at .

-There are several things you need to take into account prior to commencing your home search.
+There are plenty of things you need to contemplate prior to commencing your home search.

-When you begin your search, you'll probably want to assemble a list of features you need, get a plan of what neighborhoods and school districts you want to live in, and begin planning around your budget.
+You'll most likely want to make an outline of features you need to have, get an idea of what school districts you'd like to live in, and begin planning your budget.

-Ensuring your mortgage payment is less than or around 1/3 of your net monthly income is a good rule to follow.
+Keeping your mortgage payment around a third of your net monthly income is a good rule to adhere to.

-Step 2 – Contact a real estate agent
+Step 2 – Communicate with a real estate agent

 This is where I come in.

-We'll schedule a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
+We can schedule a time to get together so we can talk about your real estate needs and get an idea of your future plans.

-We'll talk about neighborhoods, schools in the Cedar Park area, the mortgage industry, and any other economic factors that may affect your buying decision today or in the future.
+We'll discuss neighborhoods, school districts in the Cedar Park area, the mortgage and housing industries, and any additional economic factors that could affect your purchase today or in the future.

-In addition, I'll help you get started on your loan.
+I'll also help you get started on your loan.

-I work with some of Cedar Park's best mortgage professionals, so you're in great hands.
+I partner with some of Cedar Park's best mortgage professionals, so you'll be in great hands.

-They will assist you with deciding which type of loan is best for you and help you get approved.
+They'll assist you in choosing which type of loan is best for you and help you get approved.

 Step 3 – Begin looking